ClintH/ixfx-demos/io/espruino/drv2605/README.md

 'Real time processing' is where motor power is set in real time.
 In this case, there's a helper function `rtpMode` that lets you queue motor powers and durations.
 Two arrays are used for this, each array index being a 'step' in a sequence.
-In the example below, the motor is set to 30 power for 100ms, for example.
+In the example below, in the first step the motor is set to 30 power for 100ms.

 ```js
 // Motor power (0-200) & durations (millis)